petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 ## Custom Services

-These limitations apply to any [custom services](../platform-services/using-a-custom-service.md) in a DXP Cloud environment:
+These limitations apply to any [custom services](../platform-services/using-a-custom-service.md) in a Liferay Cloud environment:

 * **Host OS Access**: Privileged access to the host Operating System kernel is limited to subscriptions that include a private cluster.

 ## Security

-These limitations apply to the security features available within DXP Cloud:
+These limitations apply to the security features available within Liferay Cloud:

 * **Antivirus**: The default Liferay DXP feature for scanning viruses on file upload cannot be used.
-DXP Cloud's [Antivirus solution](./dxp-cloud-infrastructure.md#antivirus) is used instead.
+Liferay Cloud's [Antivirus solution](./dxp-cloud-infrastructure.md#antivirus) is used instead.
 Uploaded content is scanned on a schedule, and thus risks may not be detected immediately when a file is uploaded.

 * **Authentications per Minute**: A maximum of 8400 authentications are allowed per minute.

-* **Firewall Rules**: You must purchase a subscription with a private cluster and coordinate with DXP Cloud Support to set custom firewall rules.
+* **Firewall Rules**: You must purchase a subscription with a private cluster and coordinate with Liferay Cloud Support to set custom firewall rules.
 Custom firewall rules cannot be used with a shared cluster subscription.
 Any custom firewall rules created for a private cluster apply to all environments in the project.

 * **IP Address Filtering**: IP address filtering can only be applied on the web server service.